dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 ## 5) SLO alert (for each application based on management zone)

-`deploy` SLO Fast Burn alert and SLO erro budget warning alert for each MZ application centric
+`deploy` SLO and Metric Events configuration => run for each MZ application centric
 This template will create :
 - SLO : `[slo_prefix] - application - performance`
 - SLO : `[slo_prefix] - frontendservice - availability`